ricardohsmello/ricardohsmello/README.md

  - <a href="https://dev.to/ricardohsmello" target="_blank">Dev.to</a>
  - <a href="https://www.youtube.com/channel/UC1OioM3DPJL599iYkejNg0Q" target="_blank">Youtube</a>

-## Would you like to chat?
-You can schedule a time on my website
- - <a href="https://www.ricardohsmello.com" target="_blank">www.ricardohsmello.com</a>
 # Latest Content 📜
   - <a href="https://dev.to/mongodb/building-a-kotlin-application-with-quarkus-and-mongodb-a-step-by-step-guide-231l">Building a Kotlin Application with Quarkus and MongoDB: A Step-by-Step Guide</a>
   - <a href="https://dev.to/mongodb/real-time-fraud-detection-in-java-with-kafka-streams-and-vector-similarity-n2a">Real Time Fraud Detection with Kafka Streams and Vector Similarity</a>